Lyneham Primary School

 The SENCO manages the provision for children with SEND across the school.

-Mrs Lucy Golder (currently covering Mrs Maslin’s maternity leave) is the SENCO working full time and is also the Deputy Headteacher.
+Mrs Lucy Golder is the SENCO working full time and is also the Deputy Headteacher and Deputy Designated Safeguarding Lead.

 Mrs Golder has a BA (hons) in Primary Education and a Certificate of Higher Education in Autism from the University of Birmingham.
-Mrs Golder has completed a NPQSL, a NPQH and is an Intensive Interaction co-ordinator.
-During her 18 years of working in Special Education she has completed Sign-a-long, PECS and TEACCH courses and has trained as a Team Teach trainer.
+Mrs Golder has completed a NASENCo, NPQSL, a NPQH and is an Intensive Interaction co-ordinator.
+During her 18 years of working in Special Education and 5 years in Mainstream Education, she has completed Sign-a-long, PECS, TEACCH and AAC courses and has trained as a Team Teach trainer.

 Training in SEN is continually updated to ensure new initiatives and research is put into place to benefit the children within the School.
 The school is a member of the National Association for SEN (NASEN)

-There are currently 338 children on roll, which includes the Resource Base.
-We have 23 teaching assistants employed in school, providing a higher staff to pupil ratio which maximises learning potential for all our children; most are trained to deliver a number of intervention programmes throughout the school.
+There are currently 310 children on roll, which includes the Resource Base.
+We have 15 teaching assistants and 6 HLTAs employed in school, providing a higher staff to pupil ratio.
+This maximises learning potential for all our children; most are trained to deliver a number of intervention programmes throughout the school.
 Some TAs are deployed in classes to support named pupils and to work on a small group basis or to cover the class in order that the class teacher can provide 1:1 or small group support to pupils.
-Some TAs have specific out of class responsibilities e.g. Speech and Language, ELSA, Forest School or spelling intervention.
+Some TAs have specific out of class responsibilities e.g. Speech and Language, ELSA, Forest School or interventions.

-There is regular professional development for all staff across the school, linked to a variety of aspects of SEND, including Dyslexia Friendly Schools, Deaf Awareness, Attachment difficulties and de-escalation strategies to help manage behaviour, ASD Awareness, Reading intervention, Pictures are Powerful, Makaton and Identification of Speech and Language needs.
+There is regular professional development for all staff across the school, linked to a variety of aspects of SEND, including Dyslexia Friendly Schools, Deaf Awareness, Attachment difficulties and de-escalation strategies to help manage behaviour, ASD Awareness, Reading intervention, communication through symbols, Makaton and Identification of Speech and Language needs.

 1. How is the effectiveness of the provision for pupils with SEN evaluated?

-There are termly pupil progress meetings with the class teachers, SENCo, core subject leader or Headteacher.
+There are termly pupil inclusion meetings with the class teachers, SENCo, core subject leader or Headteacher.
 The SENCo observes teaching and learning for SEN pupils and provides feedback to class teachers through the monitoring process.
 The SEND Report is presented to the Governing Body three times per year.
-There is a SEND Governor – Mr Dan Alexander.
-He visits the school and meets with the SENCo and staff as often as he is able.
-He jointly monitors SEN provision with the SENCo and has been involved with the writing of the SEN SEF, SEN Action Plan and School Improvement Action Plan.
+There is a SEND Governor – Mrs Jane Ball.
+She visits the school and meets with the SENCo and staff as often as she is able.
+She jointly monitors SEN provision with the SENCo and has been involved with the writing of the SEN Action Plan and School Improvement Action Plan.

 1. What activities are available for children with SEN in addition to those in accordance with the curriculum?